INFORMERadm/nio-editor/src/data/welcomeFile.md

-# Welcome to StackEdit!
+# Welcome to NIO-Editor!

 Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
+I'm your first Markdown file in **NIO Editor**.
+If you want to learn about NIO-Editor, you can read me.
 If you want to play with Markdown, you can edit me.
 Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 # Files

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+NIO-Editor stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ## Create files and folders